akhalid-dev/sparse-solver/README.md

 TSOPF_RS_b678_c2: https://sparse.tamu.edu/TSOPF/TSOPF_RS_b678_c2

 The downloaded files should be added in the matrices folder and the path set in the main.cpp file.
-Currently it is set to a dummy matrix used to testing purposes.
+Currently it is set to a dummy matrix used for sanity test.